o-murphy/py-ballisticcalc/docs/concepts/munition/weapon.md

     [`py_ballisticcalc.munition.Weapon`][py_ballisticcalc.munition.Weapon]

-A `Weapon` instance is a mutable object that describes all details of a gun that can affect a trajectory.
+A [`Weapon`][py_ballisticcalc.munition.Weapon] instance is a mutable object that describes all details of a gun that can affect a trajectory.

 ## Weapon properties